jonathanKingston/ember-cli-sri/README.md

 ## Crossorigin attribute

 When the request doesn't match Same Origin Policy the [crossorigin attribute](https://html.spec.whatwg.org/multipage/infrastructure.html#cors-settings-attribute) **MUST** be present for the integrity of the file to be checked.
-With an integrity set on an external origin and a missing crossorigin then the browser will choose to 'fail-open' which means it will load the resource as if the integrity attribute was not set.
+With an integrity set on an external origin and a missing crossorigin the browser will choose to 'fail-open' which means it will load the resource as if the integrity attribute was not set.

 Values:

 - **anonymous** - A cross-origin request (i.e., with Origin: HTTP header) is performed.
-But no credential is sent (i.e., no cookie, no X.509 certificate, and no HTTP Basic authentication is sent).
+But no credentials are sent (i.e., no cookie, no X.509 certificate, and no HTTP Basic authentication is sent).
 If the server does not give credentials to the origin site (by not setting the Access-Control-Allow-Origin: HTTP header), the resource will be tainted and its usage restricted.
-- **use-credentials** - A cross-origin request (i.e., with Origin: HTTP header) performed with credential is sent (i.e., a cookie, a certificate, and HTTP Basic authentication is performed).
+- **use-credentials** - A cross-origin request (i.e., with Origin: HTTP header) performed with credentials (i.e., a cookie, a certificate, and HTTP Basic authentication is performed).
 If the server does not give credentials to the origin site (through Access-Control-Allow-Credentials: HTTP header), the resource will be tainted and its usage restricted.

 ## 'Fail-open' vs 'Fail-close'